pwmckenna/node-bunyan-promise/README.md

 # Bunyan-Promise

+Bunyan-Promise consumes promises and outputs [bunyan](https://npmjs.org/package/bunyan-socket) logs showing their progress, their resolution or rejection, and makes state dumps showing all promises that have not settled.

+## How?
 Bunyan-Promise can consume any type of promises, but for the sake of this example we'll use one from [Kriskowal's Q Library](https://github.com/kriskowal/q).

 ```js